 Washing a horse, especially if you are doing it for the first time, will seem a little intimidating.

 This is completely normal!

-Don’t be embarrassed because you aren’t familiar with the process or you’re a little nervous about what to do or as to how your horse might react.
+Don’t be embarrassed because you’re a little nervous about what to do or how your horse might react.
 I mean your horse is much bigger than you and it may very well be that he doesn’t like water.

 This guide is going to teach you the exact steps of how to wash a horse with your and your horse’s safety as the number 1 priority.
 Furthermore, I’ll go over some tips and tricks that you can use to make sure everything goes as smoothly as possible.

 You can use these bathing steps and techniques to keep your horse’s coat glistening, shiny, and clean.
 Soon you’ll be an expert at washing horses!

 Before you start sudsing your horse up

 Before you actually start washing your horse, you want to go through your horse’s usual grooming ritual (establish one if there isn’t any, especially for beginners).
 Here’s our complete guide on how to groom horses just to give you a bit of a refresher.